ktar343/Equivalent-Circuit-Design-/README.md

 ### [result of SoH according to degardation]
 In past, I solved this problem using 3-RC circuit, But I doesn't have this file....
 It's my fault...
-Instead, I upload former file while consists of 2-RC circuit. \n e
+Instead, I upload former file while consists of 2-RC circuit.